● ONLINE USER HANDBOOK

-From the “REV” button, you’ll get access to the send-reverb setting and a dropdown panel with 16 custom IR reverbs.
+From the “REV” button, you’ll access to the send-reverb setting and a dropdown panel with custom IR reverbs.
 Each with a different character.
 Adjust reverb amount, pre-delay and length as preferred

-- RATE – Sets the delay to note length divisions.
+- RATE – Sets the delay length divisions, synced to tempo

 - LENGTH – sets the feedback.